ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 6. Start debugging by clicking the “debug” button, which will launch a page in your browser:
     ![PhpStorm debug start](../../images/phpstorm-config-debug-button.png)

+!!!tip "If you’re using [additional_hostnames](../usage/extend/additional-hostnames.md)"
+    If you also want xdebug to run on additional hostnames.
+Simply create a copy of the server with the current settings and change the host and name to the desired ones.
+This will tell PHP Storm to listen to that hostname with the appropriate mapping.

 #### PhpStorm and Command-Line Debugging

 If you need to debug command-line PHP processes, especially code that’s outside the docroot, the environment variable `PHP_IDE_CONFIG` is already set inside the web container, so you don’t have to do much more.